pierrotm777/oXs-RP2040-i2c/README.md

 - data's (telemetry and/or PWM Rc channels) to be logged on a SD card
 - localisation data's on a second Rf link in order to retrieve a lost model (= locator)
 ### For telemetry, it can provide
-   - up to 4 analog voltages measurement (with scaling and offset) (optional); one voltage is normally used to measure a current and 1 or 2 (optionnaly) for temperature
+   - up to 4 analog voltages measurement (with scaling and offset) (optional); one voltage is normally used to measure a current and 1 or 2 (optionnaly) for temperature(s)
    - one RPM measurement; a scaling (rpmMultiplicator) can be used to take care e.g. of number of blades (optional)
    - the altitude and the vertical speed when connected to a pressure sensor (optional)
    - the airspeed when connected to a differential pressure sensor (and a pitot tube) (optional)
    - compensated vertical speed when connected to a baro + a differentil pressure sensor
    - Pitch/Roll and accelerations X/Y/Z when conncted to a MP6050 sensor (optional);
    - GPS data (longitude, latitude, speed, altitude,...) (optional)
-   - rpm/volt/temp/current/consumption from some ESC (Hobbywing4, ZTW mantis, Kontronix, BlHeli)
+   - rpm/volt/temp/current/consumption from some ESC (Hobbywing4, ZTW mantis, Kontronix, BlHeli, Jeti)
    Note: vertical speed is improved when baro sensor is combined with MP6050 sensor.

 ### It can also provide up to 16 PWM RC channels to drive servos from a CRSF/ELRS or from 1 or 2 Sbus/Fbus/Exbus/Ibus/SRXL2 signal (e.g Frsky,Jeti,Flysky,Spektrum).
 The refresh rate can be set between 50Hz(default) and 333Hz.